bigabdoul/BlazorFormManager/WALK-THROUGH.md

 on.
 We'll see them soon when defining the domain models.

-The `EnableProgressBar` attribute allows a progress bar to show up during form submissions containing at least one file.
+The `EnableProgressBar` attribute allows a progress bar to show up during form submissions when there is at least one file to upload.

 The `@ref` attribute acquires a reference to the rendered DOM element and stores it into the `manager` member variable below.